The Family Clinic

 After completion of medical school in 2015 she began her Family Medicine residency training at North Mississippi Medical Center in Tupelo, MS. She was awarded the AAFP Foundation Senior Immunization Grant which allowed her to research and promote influenza and pneumococcal immunizations.
 Dr. Landrum was elected by her peers to serve as Chief Resident during her third year of training and was subsequently awarded the J. Edward Hill Art Of Medicine Award upon the completion of her training.
 Dr. Landrum returned to The Family Clinic in July 2018 and is the third generation of family physicians in the practice founded by her grandfather in 1954.

-She is board certified in Family Medicine by the American Board of Family Medicine and is an active member of the Mississippi Academy of Family Physicians and Mississippi Medical Association.
+She is board certified in Family Medicine by the American Board of Family Medicine and is an active member of the Mississippi Academy of Family Physicians and Mississippi State Medical Association.
 She has special interests in preventative care, women's health and diabetes management.
 Dr. Landrum is thrilled to return to Starkville and have the opportunity to care for members of the community she grew up in.